komelgman/imanai-tap.platform/README.md

 ## Local Development

+### Prerequisites

+Ensure the following tools are installed on your system:

+- Git - version control system
+- Docker - container platform
+- Docker Compose - multi-container orchestration tool

 ### Credentials for GitHub Packages

-## IDE Configuration for GitHub Packages

-To enable your IDE to download project dependencies from GitHub Packages, configure your local Maven settings:
+To enable your local maven to download project dependencies from GitHub Packages:

-### 1. Configure Maven Settings
+#### 1. Configure Maven Settings

 Add the following server configuration to your `settings.xml` file (located at `~/.m2/settings.xml`):